 All students are given the same opportunities for make-up time.
 The determination is based on several factors, e.g., staff availability to supervise students adequately.
 Students may request to schedule themselves during NCC breaks (Fall, Spring, and between semesters), weekends, or afternoons when classes are finished (half days) if those days do not fall on days the college is closed.

 Remember, make-up time is relevant to what rotation you have missed.
 For example, if you are absent during an OR rotation, you must make up that day in the OR.
 Refer to the Clinical Schedule section in this handbook.

 Scheduled make-up time will follow the same policies as regularly scheduled clinical days.
-To optimize educational efficiency, students may not be scheduled for less than four (4) hours in one day.
+To optimize educational efficiency, students should be scheduled for at least half or full-day increments with no more than ten (10) hours in one day.
 All make-up time should be completed before the start of the next semester.
 If this is not possible, the Clinical Preceptor and Clinical Education Coordinator will coordinate the make-up time.
 Any outstanding make-up time at the end of Clinical Practice V will result in utilizing the 6-week extension.